codegram/full-stack-fest-speaker-guidelines/talk-duration-and-format.md

 ### The auditorium

-The conference happens in the AXA Auditorium.
-The auditorium has a capacity of 550 people.
+The conference happens in Auditori AXA.
+The auditorium has a capacity of 550 people, a big Full HD projector, and a nice, wireless microphone system.
+It also features very comfortable seating.

 Here's how it looks on the inside!